ChrstphrHll/npc_gen/students/Theodus Chylnoth.md

 # Theodus Chylnoth
 ---
 ### Description
-- Half-Elf Monk from Kordinia
+- Half-Elf Monk from Beleriand
 - 1st year Assault student in Elkenval
-- short straight strawberry blond hair that's wild, Pale Gray eyes, and Light skin
+- short straight auburn hair that's wild, Pale Gray eyes, and Light skin
 - Is Benevolent and Pharissical, and has Beauty as their ideal

 ### Organizations